-UPDATE 1-German bond yields still negative after trade gloom hits PMI
+UPDATE 2-German bond yields still negative after trade gloom hits PMI

-* Euro zone periphery govt bond yields tmsnrt.rs/2ii2Bqr (Adds detail on PMI data, updates prices)
+* Euro zone periphery govt bond yields tmsnrt.rs/2ii2Bqr (Updates to include German Ifo, EZ PMI)

 By Virginia Furness

-LONDON, May 23 (Reuters) - Germany’s 10-year government bond yield fell further into deeply negative territory on Thursday after a survey showed business activity in the bloc’s largest economy fell in May, adding further evidence that trade wars are dampening economic growth.
+LONDON, May 23 (Reuters) - Germany’s 10-year government bond yield fell further into deeply negative territory on Thursday after a survey showed business activity in the bloc was weaker than expected in May, adding further evidence that trade wars are dampening economic growth.

+Euro zone business growth undershot expectations this month, bogged down by a deepening contraction in the bloc’s manufacturing industry which is increasingly affecting service firms, IHS Markit’s Flash Composite Purchasing Managers’ Index(PMI) showed.

+The overall euro zone PMI data, considered a good guide to economic health, only nudged up to 51.6 this month from a final April reading of 51.5, below the median expectation in a Reuters poll for 51.7.

-While French business activity jumped to its strongest level in six months, German business activity undershot expectations, prompting a further though brief fall in German government bond yields, IHS Market’s latest Purchasing Managers’ Index (PMI) showed.
+In the individual readings, French business activity jumped to its strongest level in six months, but German business activity undershot expectations, prompting a further fall in German government bond yields.

 It has been a dismal few months for the global economy with the trade conflict sending a frisson through markets and chilling business activity across the world.